deankoch/rasterbc_src/src_gfc.knit.md

 ```

 First, we combine the five granules into a single mosaic raster for each of the four variables, clipping to BC extent,
 and warping to BC Albers projection.
-Full province rasters are then written to disk (??
-GB total), with `loss` being split into 18
+Full province rasters are then written to disk (410 MB total), with `loss` being split into 18
 binary rasters indicating loss in each of the yearlong periods 2000-2001, 2001-2002, ..., 2018-2019.
 Paths to these output rasters
 can be found in `cfg$out$fname$tif$full`.
 Expect this to take about 15-20 minutes
 to complete.